I’ve been pretty much living in org-mode

 org-roam-dailies-capture-templates.

-Beyond my time-series notes I have other collections of related notes in sub directories.
-For example, I have many notes about CFEngine (the best configuration management tool)5.
-I keep my CFEngine related notes in ~/org/roam/CFEngine
+Beyond my time-series notes I had other collections of related notes in sub directories.
+For example, I had many notes about CFEngine (the best configuration management tool)7.
+I kept my CFEngine related notes in ~/org/roam/CFEngine

-with sub directories for different things ( blogs, examples, notes, opportunities, releases, release-testing
+with sub directories for different things ( blogs, examples, index.org, northern.tech-customers, notes, opportunities,

 ).